Go to the page content

 Obesity treatment approach

-Many of the strategies used by healthcare providers to help people with obesity manage weight are lifestyle-based interventions.
+A cornerstone approach used by healthcare providers to help people with obesity manage weight are lifestyle-based interventions.
 These can include recommendations for:

 • Changing how you eat (like increasing fruit and vegetables in your diet)